 However, artifacts found in graves may also bring to light how people in society differed.
 A possible example of gender deviation in archaeological records was recently uncovered just outside of Scandinavia: in Suontaka Vesitorninmäki, Finland (see Fig. 1 for a reconstruction).
 Of course, Finland is not part of Scandinavia, but it this burial contained very similar material culture and would have likely been involved with Scandinavian culture and norms at the time.
-The implications of this individual's burial are enlightening for our furthered understanding of gender and its presentation through medieval history. $^{\rm 134}$
+The implications of this individual's burial are enlightening for our high-status individual, but no osteological data remained due to previous grave looting.
+133 Despite this, today, Mound 1 is still considered the go-to Viking burial example of a high-class male individual due to the prevalence of gold, armor, and weapons, something that archaeologists now expect when looking for possible evidence of gender at a Viking-age site.

-&lt;sup>131 Martin Carver, Sutton Hoo: Burial Ground of Kings?, British Museum Press, 1998, pp. 173-4.
+131 Martin Carver, Sutton Hoo: Burial Ground of Kings?, British Museum Press, 1998, pp. 173-4.